For academic year 2016-2017 the undergraduate tuition and fees are as follows:

 A typical student budget would include about $630 for books, $400 for personal expenses, and transportation according to the distance of the student's home from campus.

 It is important that payments are received in a timely manner.
 Please plan ahead to meet the payment deadlines.
 Payments can be made with cash, check, or money order payable to St. John’s College.
+Late fees will be assessed for failure to comply with these dates.

 St. John’s College